datacareph/notif360/README.md

 ### Method 2: Docker Container Implementation

-We are working to make it seamless integration to either new and existing docker container.
-Check the `docker-compose.yml` file first.
+We are working to seamlessly integrate it with both new and existing Docker containers.
+Before proceeding, please review the [docker-compose.yml](https://github.com/datacareph/notif360/blob/main/docker-compose.yml) file.

 ```sh
 cd /opt/datacareph/notif360
 docker compose up -d
 ```
+> Replace `$WWW_PROJECT_DIR` with your actual project folder.

-It will automatically create a new docker image and spin up the docker container.
+This will automatically build a new docker image and spawn up the docker container.

 Check these cron [schedules](https://github.com/datacareph/notif360/blob/main/notif360/20-scheduler) in the docker container.